BibleResearch/bibleresearch.github.io/content/church-history/_index.md

 title: "Church History"
 ---

-Welcome to the site for the summer 2019, ISM class on church history!
-More content is coming soon...
+Welcome to the home page of the ISM Church History class for the summer of 2019!

+### Week 1 (June 11): Introduction

+##### Assignment

+- Read the book of Acts
+- Read the didache